A Guide to Conveyancing in Scotland

 In many areas of Scotland, estate agents will handle the conveyancing process.
 As a result, conveyancers are much more involved in the selling process than in the rest of the UK.

-Additionally, the stage of exchanging contracts in the rest of the UK is known as “missives” in Scotland.
-Rather than exchanging contracts, missives are a series of letters between the relevant parties’ solicitors.
+The stage of exchanging contracts in the rest of the UK is known as “missives” in Scotland.
+Rather than exchanging contracts, missives are a series of letters between the parties' solicitors.

-Other differences include needing to provide a “Note of Interest ''.
+Other differences include needing to provide a “Note of Interest''.
 This is where a buyer must inform their solicitor to note their interest in the property with the selling agent.
-Also, Stamp Duty Land Tax, payable in England and Northern Ireland, has been replaced with Land Buildings and Transaction Tax in Scotland.
+Additionally, Stamp Duty has been replaced with Land Buildings and Transaction Tax (LLBT) in Scotland.

 Compare Local Conveyancers